-An experiment evaluates the performance of your LLM system (simple prompt or multi-step LLM chain/agent) against a dataset and a set of evaluation metrics.
+An experiment evaluates the performance of your LLM system (simple prompt or multi-step LLM chain/agent) against a Dataset and a set of Evaluation Metrics.

 Run an experiment from your code